knights-analytics/hugot/README.md

 ## Limitations

 Apart from the fact that only the aforementioned pipelines are currently implemented, the current limitations are:

-    - the library and cli are only built/tested on amd64-linux
+- the library and cli are only built/tested on amd64-linux currently.

 Pipelines are also tested on specifically NLP use cases.
 In particular, we use the following models for testing:
 - feature extraction: all-MiniLM-L6-v2